The Culinary Institute of America

 Licenses / Certifications:

-- Employee may be required to work on different shifts, work schedules, and overtime based upon the needs of the college
+- May be required to work on different shifts, off hours and temporary work schedules and report to various supervisors based upon the needs of the Institute.

 Benefits are offered based on the position type and status.
 Benefits offered may include;